REML implementations of kernel-based genomic prediction models for genotype x environment x management interactions: Introduction

 The remainder of this paper is organized as follows.
-In section 2 we provide a short introduction to modeling multi-environment trial data using LMMs and the relevant covariance structures.
-We then describe the kernel-based approaches, including Gaussian KA, and introduce the REML implementations of these models as well as the extension allowing for heterogeneous genetic variances.
-Section 3 then provides details and results on two applications showing differences between models in terms of accuracy and computational complexity.
-Finally, we discuss several possible further extensions in section 4.
+In section \ref{sec:methods} we provide some details on the notation used, a description of the benchmark and kernel-based models, and details on the variance partitioning, cross-validation setup, and software implementation.
+Section \ref{sec:illustrations} then provides details and results on two publicly available real-world datasets, showing differences between models in terms of variance partitioning and genomic prediction accuracy.
+We discuss several possible further extensions in Section \ref{sec:discussion}.
+We conclude in Section \ref{sec:conclusion}.